map3xyz/ethereum-tokenlist/README.md

 # Ethereum Tokenlist
-A tracker for Ethereum token metadata
+A tracker for Ethereum token metadata.